Actinomycosis of various localizations. Actinomycosis - symptoms, routes of transmission and treatment Actinomycosis treatment drugs

 Actinomycosis is a chronic disease of cattle, pigs and animals of other species, as well as humans, characterized by the formation of specific granulomas in various tissues and organs (skin, bones, parenchymal organs).

-Actinomycetes (Greek mykos - mushroom; actis - ray) unicellular microorganisms - radiant fungi.
+Actinomycetes (Greek mykos - mushroom; actis - ray) are single-celled microorganisms - radiant fungi.

 Order Actinomycetales